A hand holding a pencil on a blank page, ready to write, with the tip of the pencil surrounded by pencil shavings.

 Resources When Leaving WSU Employment

-Human Resource Services (HRS) has complied resources to assist Faculty and Staff who are leaving Washington State University employment.
+Human Resource Services (HRS) has compiled the following resources to assist Faculty and Staff who are separating from Washington State University.

 Employee Departure Procedures